j-rock/DNAScript/README.md

 ___________________________________________________
 ___________________________________________________

-To run a DNAScript program, boot up your command line and compile:
+To run a DNAScript program, cd into the src directory and compile:
 > scalac *.scala

 Then run the DNARunner program:
 > scala DNARunner [string of code]